gvwilson/thirdbit/src/fiction/iffy/index.md

 as his imprinting and his own personality arm-wrestled inside his head.
 "There were casualties," he finally admitted.
-"And the *Bengal* took heavy damage, but this vessel is largely intact."
+"And the *Bengal* took heavy damage, but both vessels are largely intact."

 "Wonderful," Iffy muttered,
 sounding more like Uncle Jack than she liked.